Frequently Asked Questions

 Didn’t get an email that you should have?
 Check in with [email protected]

-In our selection of the 40 students for Training Camp, we will consider the National Open Exam Score, the National Open Exam Registration Form, and the [OPTIONAL] Supplementary Essay.
+In our selection of the 40 students for Training Camp, we will consider the National Open Exam Score, the National Open Exam Registration Form, and the [OPTIONAL] Supplementary Questions.
 The highest scoring 16 students on the Open Exam will be invited to the USESO Training Camp.
 The remaining 24 students and waitlist will be selected based on a holistic review of all submitted materials conducted by a selection committee consisting of USESO’s volunteer staff and board.

 For many students, one of the highlights of USESO is connecting with each other both over a common interest in Earth science and the opportunity to meet peers from across the country.
 Campers are placed into small teams to collaborate on projects that take them into the field and in front of the presentation screen.
 Outside of team work, team members often dine together, help each other with camp activities, and leave camp having forged new friendships.